fastfony/fastfony/README.md

 This repository use the git plugin [git-flow](https://github.com/nvie/gitflow), so please create your feature branch from the `develop` branch and install [git-flow](https://git-flow.readthedocs.io/fr/latest/index.html).

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 Fastfony uses it.
 You can find more information on the [Conventional Commits website](https://www.conventionalcommits.org/en/v1.0.0/).

-## License

-Fastfony is available under the MIT License.

 ## Special thanks